28 Best Website Monitoring Tools (Tried & Tested)

 These tools give you visibility into the perceived user experience and valuable user actions on a given website.

-⚙️ How real-browser and transaction monitoring works?
+⚙️ How do real-browser and transaction monitoring work?

 It checks the website not by sending an automated HTTP request as a regular uptime monitoring tool would, but by emulating a browser window and checking a website from it.